 As I shared at the beginning of this blog post, Candid’s mission is to get you the information you need to do good.
 That means our organization is fully oriented towards pushing information out.
 It’s why one of the mantras of our grants data sharing program is: “If it shouldn’t be public, don’t share it with us.”
 But we know that the world can be a complicated and, sadly, dangerous, place for those fighting for change.
 And we recognize that, while funders are the front-line defenders of their data, as providers of that data we too must do all we can to keep organizations safe.
 In that endeavor, we view ourselves as a partner to the sector and look forward to continuing to learn from those with more experience than ourselves.

-Are you looking for more guidance on how to manage your foundation’s data security?
+Are you looking for more guidance on how to manage your foundation’s data protection and security?
 Check out our webinar, Mission-Critical Data Security Best Practices for Grantmaking Organizations, for a discussion between Laia and Ashley Wyand, senior manager, Cyber Security at Blackbaud, about the risks and responsibilities of managing information about grantees and donors.